Solar Panels & Tiles UK: Costs, Grants & Manufacturers

 Solar Panel Scams

 Whilst the vast majority of solar panel suppliers in the UK are reputable and regulated, there have also been reports of solar panel scams, usually targeted at elderly and retired people.
-Solar power scams involve unregulated companies and door-to-door salespeople over-selling and exaggerating about the benefits or financial savings of installing solar panels.
+Solar energy scams involve unregulated companies and door-to-door salespeople over-selling and exaggerating about the benefits or financial savings of installing solar panels.